Proud Canadian Company

 Chat with a nesto mortgage expert & get a mortgage payment fit to you.

 Accelerating your mortgage payments is one of the most effective ways to reduce the total interest paid and pay off your mortgage sooner.
-When you choose an accelerated payment schedule, such as weekly or biweekly, you are not simply spreading your monthly payment into smaller chunks; you’re paying more toward your mortgage over the year.
+When you choose an accelerated payment schedule, such as weekly or biweekly, you are not simply spreading your monthly payment over the year; you’re paying more toward your mortgage principal with each payment.

-This is especially true for variable and adjustable mortgages, which compound more often (monthly or 12 times a year) than fixed mortgages (semi-annually or twice a year); these additional prepayments to your principal reduce the interest calculated the following month.
+These additional prepayments to your principal reduce the interest calculated the following month.
+This is especially true for variable and adjustable mortgages, which compound more often (monthly or 12 times a year) than fixed mortgages (semi-annually or twice a year).

 For example, you make half your monthly payment every two weeks with an accelerated biweekly schedule.
-Since there are 52 weeks in a year, this results in 26 half-payments, which equals 13 total monthly payments.
+Since there are 52 weeks in a year, this results in 26 half-payments, totalling 13 monthly payments.
 This effectively means you are making one extra payment each year.
 This additional payment goes directly toward reducing your principal, leading to lower interest charges over time.

 What are prepayment privileges in Canada?

-Prepayment privileges allow mortgage holders to make additional payments toward their principal without paying prepayment penalties.
+Prepayment privileges allow mortgage holders to make additional principal payments without incurring prepayment penalties.
 These privileges usually include increasing regular payments or making lump-sum payments within a set annual limit.

 What is the maximum amount I can prepay without penalty?

-Most lenders in Canada allow you to prepay up to 10% to 20% of your mortgage’s original principal balance each year without incurring penalties.
-Although, when and how often you can spread out your prepayments may be limited by the mortgage and lender you choose.
+Most lenders in Canada allow you to prepay up to 10% to 20% of your mortgage’s principal balance at the start of the year or your mortgage anniversary date without incurring penalties.
+The timing and frequency of your prepayments may be limited by the mortgage and lender you choose.

 How can I reduce mortgage prepayment charges?

-To reduce prepayment charges, consider staying within your annual prepayment privilege limits or use options like mortgage porting or conversion (switching variable to fixed) to avoid penalties.
+To reduce prepayment charges, consider an accelerated payment frequency, staying within your annual prepayment limits or using options such as mortgage porting or conversion (switching from variable to fixed) to avoid penalties.

 Final Thoughts

-Understanding and leveraging prepayment options can potentially save you thousands of dollars in interest costs over the life of your mortgage while helping you pay off your mortgage faster.
+Understanding and leveraging prepayment options can save you thousands of dollars in interest costs over the life of your mortgage while helping you pay it off faster.
 Mortgage prepayments are an easy way to pay more of your mortgage principal.
-Even small amounts applied directly to your mortgage principal can help you save significantly on interest-carrying costs.
+Even small amounts applied directly to your mortgage principal can help you save significantly on interest-carrying costs and pay off your mortgage sooner.

-Reach out to nesto’s mortgage professionals for expert, commission-free and personalized advice and find your most suitable prepayment strategy to become mortgage-free faster.
+Reach out to nesto mortgage experts for personalized advice to find your most suitable prepayment strategy and become mortgage-free faster.

 Why Choose nesto